 Full moon walk

 If you are visiting during the full moon you can visit the park after dark to see the Devil’s Throat under the light of the full moon.
-There are three departures for the walk: 7.45pm, 8.30pm and 9.15pm.
-The cost is 1100 pesos per person.
+There are three departures for the walk each night, but the times vary, so you’ll need to check the website for the walking times during your dates.
+The cost is 16,500 pesos per person and includes dinner.

 You will need to make your own way back to your hotel.
-Alternatively, you can splurge and stay at the Melia Iguazu Hotel (formerly the Sheraton) – the only hotel within the National Park (check availability here).
+Alternatively, you can splurge and stay at the Gran Melia Iguazu (formerly the Sheraton) – the only hotel within the National Park.

 I hope you found this guide to visiting Iguazu Falls useful and inspiring.
 If you visited the falls recently, share your tips and updates in the comments.